paulamartinm/bicimad_prevision_tfm/README.md

 ## :dart: Objective

-The main objective of this project is to analyze and predict the hourly demand for Bicimad public service, building an interactive platform to identify demand patterns and predict demand 14 days in advance, by area of madrid (divided by postal code) and globally.
+The main objective of this project is to analyze and predict the hourly demand for Bicimad public service, building an interactive platform, to be used as a dashboard for bicimad's strategic and operational decision making, identifying demand patterns and predicting demand 14 days in advance, by area of madrid (divided by postal code) and globally.

 ## :memo: Instructions to run the project
 First you need to download all the datasets available in the folder of data and save them in the same folder as the jupyter notebooks.